basho/basho_docs/source/riak/references/appendices/concepts/Commit-Hooks.md

 # A JSON encoded Riak object -- Aside from using JSON, this is exactly the
 same as #1 for Erlang functions.
 Riak will automatically convert it back to it's native format before writing.
-# @fail@ -- The Javascript string "fail" will cause Riak to fail the write in exactly the same way as #2 for Erlang functions.
+# `fail` -- The Javascript string "fail" will cause Riak to fail the write in exactly the same way as #2 for Erlang functions.
-# @{"fail": Reason}@  -- The JSON hash will have the same effect as #3 for Erlang functions.
+# `{"fail": Reason}`  -- The JSON hash will have the same effect as #3 for Erlang functions.
 Reason must be a Javascript string.

 *Javascript Pre-commit Example*